MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/onboarding.md

 </table>
 You are currently in the configuration phase.

-## Onboarding using System Center Configuration Manager
+## Onboarding using Microsoft Endpoint Configuration Manager
 ### Collection creation
-To onboard Windows 10 devices with System Center Configuration Manager, the deployment can target either and existing collection or a new collection can be created for testing.
+To onboard Windows 10 devices with Microsoft Endpoint Configuration Manager, the deployment can target either and existing collection or a new collection can be created for testing.
 The onboarding like group policy or manual method does not install any agent on the system.
 Within the Configuration Manager console